CED Manufacturer Registration and Takeback Program

 CED Recycling Grants are limited to a maximum amount of $40,000 which shall be awarded on a tiered matching basis.
 The first $20,000 of a grant shall not require the grantee to provide matching funds.
 Any amount over the first $20,000 of a grant shall be matched by the grantee on a dollar-to-dollar basis.

 NOTE: After clicking on one of the links above, a Windows Security pop-up may occur multiple times requesting a username and password.
 Click the "Cancel" button each time until the document appears.
 Usernames and passwords are not needed to access these documents.
+Also, some versions of Internet Explorer will not directly open links - in that case, right click and save the file before opening.

 Device Recycling Grants